Alzheimer's Documentary Series

 >>Good.

->>Same old, same old.
+>>Good, same old, same old.

-Some challenging days and some wonderful days.
+Some challenging days and some wonderful days, so.

 >>I understand completely.

->>Count your blessings and the good days, right?
+>>Count your blessings on the good days, right?

 >>Yes.

-And to me, it seemed like I was at the height of everything.
+>>When I was diagnosed, I was 55 at the time, and to me, it seemed like I was at the height of everything.

-Some of the friends were gone.
+The finances were gone, some of the friends were gone.

 And I was confused.